-While not many of us would venture to make a loaf each day, this recipe is so simple, that you could.
-And the resulting loaf so flavorful, yet not steal-the-show-overpowering, that it makes a great complement to anything you are serving.
+Unfortunately, in the States we don’t have the luxury of a bakery on every corner.
+And, while not many of us would venture to make a loaf each day, this recipe is so simple, that you really could.

-Unfortunately, since I took these pictures a bit ago, I don’t have step-by-step shaping instructions for you.
-But, if you would like a good look at how to properly shape a baguette, take a look at this YouTube clip.
-He goes through the whole process, but we are just looking for the final shaping, which you will find at minutes 2:20-3:20.
+If you would like a good look at how to properly shape a baguette, take a look at this YouTube clip.
+He goes through the whole baguette-making process, but we are just looking for the final shaping, which you will find at minutes 2:20-3:20.
 (I am not in any way affiliated with the video.
 I just find it a good visual.)

 - 1 ½ c warm water (105-115⁰F)